3 Coding Best Practices for C++

 can scan your code and verify it against your coding rules.
 Manual code reviews can help you ensure the code is readable.

-Coding Standards for Your Version of C++
+Coding Guidelines For Your Version of C++

 Selecting the right coding standard will help you ensure that your code is safe, secure, and reliable.
 The may depend on your industry — and which version of the C++ language you are using.
 There are key differences to each version of the programming language.